awsdocs/aws-control-tower-guide/doc_source/best-practices.md

 ## Guidance on Subscribing to SNS Topics<a name="sns-guidance"></a>
 + The `aws-controltower-AllConfigNotifications` SNS topic receives all events published by AWS Config, including compliance notifications and AWS CloudWatch event notifications\.
 For example, this topic informs you if a guardrail violation has occurred\.
 It also gives information about other types of events\. \(Learn more from [AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/notifications-for-AWS-Config.html) about what they publish when this topic is configured\.\)
 + [Data Events](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-data-events-with-cloudtrail.html?icmpid=docs_cloudtrail_console#logging-data-events) from the `aws-controltower-BaselineCloudTrail` trail are set to publish to the `aws-controltower-AllConfigNotifications` SNS topic as well\.
-+ To receive detailed compliance notifications, we recommend that you subscribe to the `aws-controltower-AllConfigNotification` SNS topic\.
++ To receive detailed compliance notifications, we recommend that you subscribe to the `aws-controltower-AllConfigNotifications` SNS topic\.
 This topic aggregates compliance notifications from all child accounts\.
 + To receive drift notifications and other notifications as well as compliance notifications, but fewer notifications overall, we recommend that you subscribe to the `aws-controltower-AggregateSecurityNotifications` SNS topic\.

 For more information about SNS topics and compliance, see [Drift prevention and notification](prevention-and-notification.md)\.